×

 What do expats find most challenging?

 "Expats in El Nido often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English fluently.
 The slower pace of life can also be a challenge for those accustomed to a faster, more efficient lifestyle.
 The lack of certain amenities and conveniences that they may be used to in their home countries, such as reliable internet or a wide variety of food options, can also be difficult to adjust to.
 Some expats may also struggle with the local customs and social norms, which can be quite different from what they are used to.
 The tropical climate, while beautiful, can also be challenging for those not used to the heat and humidity.
-Lastly, the local transportation system, which relies heavily on tricycles and jeepneys, can be a bit of a culture shock for newcomers," said one expat who made the move to El Nido.
+Lastly, the local transportation system, which relies heavily on tricycles and jeepneys, can be a bit of a culture shock for newcomers," remarked one expat living in El Nido, Philippines.

 Is there a lot of crime in El Nido?